Designer of the Week: Anna Glover

 I studied printed textile design at University College Falmouth.

 Describe your design process

-Research and concept is personally my favourite.
-I love the creative freedom in this part of a job.
+Research and concept are personally my favourite.
+I love the creative freedom in this part of the job.

 Who do you design for?